ironbunny-ib/OverTimeGithub/marketing/LoveCopy.md

 > B. Only messages from the one you allow <br>
 > C. A private space to store all that is just 'LOVE'<br>
 > D. Change your lover anytime, but keep the messages of the old one. <br>

+#### Ask for feedback

+Let us know what you want to have added in the reviews.